-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.5 Balloch Customer Reference: 00145 Organisation: Scottish Water Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00145/1/004 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment: Page 85, Balloch, there is currently sufficient capacity at Ardoch waste water treatment works to serve the developments set out in the Main Issue Report, however, there are some localised regarding Scottish Water infrastructure and early engagement is recommended with any potential developer.
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.5 Balloch Customer Reference: 00148 Organisation: Woodland Trust Scotland Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00148/1/005 Comment Method: EMAIL Customer Type: Other Business Verbatim Comment:

-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.5 Balloch Customer Reference: 00148 Organisation: Woodland Trust Scotland (If applicable) Comment Reference: LDP01/MIR/CONS/00148/1/008 Comment Method: EMAIL Customer Type: Other Body Verbatim Comment: Customer Name: A number of sites included in the Placemaking section of the MIR concern us as they either contain or are adjacent to ancient woodland and others contain, or are in proximity to, other woodland/wooded sites.
+A number of sites included in the Placemaking section of the MIR concern us as they either contain or are adjacent to ancient woodland and others contain, or are in proximity to, other woodland/wooded sites.
 These are listed in the attached table with reasons for our concern.
 We OBJECT to the following sites being identified for further development since this will lead to the loss of ancient woodland and damage to ancient woodland.
 We consider that these site allocations should not be taken forward unless the protection of the adjacent woodland can be guaranteed and therefore request that where the allocations are taken forward, sufficient buffering between the proposed development and woodland should be identified in planning policy at the appropriate stage.
 We recommend that if any protected species are present on the development site or adjacent to the development site that the appropriate survey work is carried out to determine the impacts that the development may have on the populations.
-ST8 Within the ancient woodland (Moss o' Balloch Plantation)
+ST5 Within the ancient woodland.
+(Moss o' Balloch plantantion)

-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.5 Balloch Customer Reference: 00148 Organisation: Woodland Trust Scotland (If applicable) Comment Reference: LDP01/MIR/CONS/00148/1/007 Comment Method: EMAIL Customer Type: Other Body Verbatim Comment: Customer Name: A number of sites included in the Placemaking section of the MIR concern us as they either contain or are adjacent to ancient woodland and others contain, or are in proximity to, other woodland/wooded sites.
+Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.5 Balloch Customer Reference: 00148 Organisation: Woodland Trust Scotland (If applicable) Comment Reference: LDP01/MIR/CONS/00148/1/008 Comment Method: EMAIL Customer Type: Other Organisation Verbatim Comment:

+A number of sites included in the Placemaking section of the MIR concern us as they either contain or are adjacent to ancient woodland and others contain, or are in proximity to, other woodland/wooded sites.
 These are listed in the attached table with reasons for our concern.
 We OBJECT to the following sites being identified for further development since this will lead to the loss of ancient woodland and damage to ancient woodland.
 We consider that these site allocations should not be taken forward unless the protection of the adjacent woodland can be guaranteed and therefore request that where the allocations are taken forward, sufficient buffering between the proposed development and woodland should be identified in planning policy at the appropriate stage.
 We recommend that if any protected species are present on the development site or adjacent to the development site that the appropriate survey work is carried out to determine the impacts that the development may have on the populations.
-ST6 - Within the ancient woodland.
-(Moss o' Balloch plantantion)
+ST8 Within the ancient woodland (Moss o' Balloch Plantation)